-Cisco Wi-Fi controllers simplify the administration of Wi-Fi networks by centralizing the deployment and management of Wi-Fi APs, optimizing wireless performance by minimizing the effects of RF interference, enhancing Wi-Fi uptime with rapid auto-failover, and hardening security by detecting threats and filtering traffic content based on client ID and location.
+Cisco Wi-Fi controllers simplify the administration of Wi-Fi networks by unifying the configuration and management of Wi-Fi APs, optimizing wireless throughput by reducing the impact of RF congestion, enhancing Wi-Fi availability with fast auto-failover, and hardening security by detecting cyber threats and filtering traffic content based on user type and location.

-Cisco's wireless controllers work with Cisco's Prime Infrastructure platform, an architecture that can support as many as 6,000 wireless APs and 64,000 users.
-Cisco's line of Wi-Fi controllers are offered at price points and with capabilities suitable for networks ranging from branch offices to service provider networks, multi-site enterprises, and large campus deployments.
-Cisco's 802.11ax controllers and APs are engineered to deliver the high level of protection, performance and robustness that companies are accustomed to from their wired network.
-Cisco's technology incorporates built-in mobility services like Voice over IP, HD video, and protected guest access.
-Cisco's Prime Infrastructure platform makes it possible for organizations to implement environments that combine wired and Wi-Fi networks into a centrally managed solution that delivers a consistent and productive user experience.
+Cisco's wireless controllers integrate with Cisco's Prime Infrastructure platform, an architecture that can accommodate as many as 6,000 Wi-Fi access points and 64,000 client users.
+Cisco's line of wireless controllers are available at price points and with feature sets suitable for networks that run from small offices to service provider networks, multi-site enterprises, and dense campus deployments.
+Cisco's 802.11ac Wave 2 controllers and access points are engineered to deliver the same level of security, performance and reliability that users are accustomed to in their wired environments.
+Cisco's technology includes integrated mobility services like IP voice, HD video, and secure guest access.
+Cisco's Prime Infrastructure platform allows businesses to implement environments that combine wired and wireless networks into a centrally managed ecosystem that ensures a seamless and productive user experience.

-Progent's seasoned Wi-Fi experts can assist you to assess the business value of deploying Cisco wireless controllers to manage WiFi networks of any scale.
-Progent can help your business to maintain and troubleshoot your existing Cisco Wi-Fi ecosystem or help you to design and carry out a smooth transition from older Wi-Fi controllers to current models to get improved performance and security and to streamline management.
+Progent's certified wireless consultants can help your organization to assess the business benefits of deploying Cisco Wi-Fi controllers to manage WiFi environments of any scale.
+Progent can help your business to support and troubleshoot your existing Cisco-based Wi-Fi ecosystem or help you to design and carry out a cost-effective transition from older Wi-Fi controllers to current products to get improved performance and protection and to simplify management.

-Cisco's latest model wireless controllers deliver the speed needed to handle 802.11ac Wave 2 Wi-Fi
+Cisco's new generation wireless controllers have the speed to support 802.11ac Wave 2 Wi-Fi

-Progent's Cisco-certified integration consultants can provide affordable remote consulting services across the U.S. and Canada to help businesses to build and refine Wi-Fi solutions.
-Progent can also provide onsite support in larger metropolitan areas throughout the U.S. and in Toronto, Canada.
-In addition, Progent can provide affordable remote and on-premises wireless Site surveys to assist your company to plan a Wi-Fi network with wireless access points located and set up efficiently for your specific site environment, application workloads, and user density.
+Progent's Cisco-certified integration consultants offer affordable remote consulting and support services across the U.S. and Canada to assist you to build and enhance Wi-Fi networks.
+Progent can also provide onsite support in major metropolitan areas across the United States and in Toronto, Canada.
+In addition, Progent can provide affordable remote and on-premises Wi-Fi Site surveys to assist you to design a Wi-Fi network with wireless access points located and configured efficiently for your particular office layout, application workloads, and user density.

-Cisco Wave 2 Wi-Fi controllers enable realtime communication, deployment, administration, monitoring and troubleshooting for Cisco wireless devices and software services.
-Cisco offers both hardware and software-based wireless controllers for centralized management of WiFi networks, but WLANs with a large number of Wi-Fi APs are better served by hardware-based wireless controllers.
-New wireless controller devices from Cisco offer major benefits over Wave 1 and earlier products such as greater throughput, concurrent support for 1G and 10G interfaces, improved application visibility and control, and advanced, built-in protection.
+Cisco Wave 2 wireless controllers allow realtime data exchange, configuration, control, monitoring and debugging for Cisco Wi-Fi devices and services.
+Cisco has developed both hardware and software-based wireless controllers for centralized administration of wireless environments, but networks with a large number of Wi-Fi APs typically require hardware-based wireless controllers.
+Wave 2 wireless controller appliances from Cisco deliver major benefits over Wave 1 and older products including greater throughput, concurrent support for 1G and 10G Ethernet, improved application visibility and control (AVC), and hardened, integrated protection.

-The Cisco 5520 Wireless Controller, offered in a 1 rack unit enclosure, is designed for larger organizations and campus networks and can be run in centralized, distributed, and mesh deployments.
-The 5520 Wi-Fi controller can handle up to 1,500 Wi-Fi access points and 20,000 clients, offers 20 Gbps throughput, and supports up to 4,096 VLANs.
-The 5520 wireless controller features two 10 GE ports and features solid-state storage, redundant fans, optional redundant power supplies, and subsecond failover for uninterrupted availability.
+Cisco's 5520 Wireless Controller, offered in a 1 rack unit (RU) package, is intended for midsize to large enterprises and campus environments and can be used in centralized, distributed, and mesh deployments.
+The 5520 wireless controller supports up to 1,500 Wi-Fi access points and 20,000 users, delivers 20 Gbps throughput, and supports up to 4,096 VLANs.
+The 5520 model controller features two 10 GE ports and incorporates SSD storage, backup fans, optional backup power supplies, and rapid failover for high availability.

-Cisco wireless controllers reduce the time and cost needed to configure, monitor, and operate wireless networks by centralizing control of critical functions such as setting up access points, enforcing single-point policies throughout converged wired/wireless networks, supporting enterprise-wide Quality of Service (QoS) for voice and HD video, monitoring and optimizing network performance, implementing intrusion prevention tools to guard against unauthorized access and Denial of Service attacks, and managing IPv6 and dual-stack clients.
-Cisco has developed wireless network controllers for organizations of all sizes and can provide standalone desktop appliances, modular plug-in controllers for Cisco ISR routers and Catalyst switches, and switches with built-in wireless network controllers.
+Cisco wireless LAN controllers reduce the effort and expense required to configure, monitor, and operate wireless networks by centralizing control of functions such as provisioning wireless access points, applying consistent policies throughout converged wired and wireless networks, supporting enterprise-wide Quality of Service (QoS) for voice and HD video, monitoring and optimizing system performance, activating security capabilities to defend against cyber break-ins and Denial of Service attacks, and managing IPv6 clients.
+Cisco has developed wireless network controllers for organizations of any size and offers standalone desktop appliances, modular add-on controllers for Cisco ISR routers and Catalyst switches, and switches with integrated wireless controllers.

-Cisco's Wave 1 WiFi LAN controllers include Cisco CleanAir tools to minimize signal interference and produce self-optimizing wireless networks for top 802.11n and 802.11ac throughput and protection.
-Built-in Apple Bonjour Gateways allow discovery, advertisement and policy across the enterprise for Apple applications.
-For fault tolerance, Cisco wireless LAN controllers support AP and client stateful failover by permitting a backup high-availability wireless controller to synch with a primary controller for access point license count, CAPWAP keys, and AP CAPWAP state.
-In case the primary wireless controller fails, thousands of APs and clients can switchover at subsecond speeds to the backup controller.
+Cisco's Wave 1 WiFi network controllers incorporate Cisco CleanAir tools to minimize RF interference and create self-healing and self-optimizing wireless LANs for top 802.11n and 802.11ac performance and security.
+Built-in Bonjour Gateways enable discovery, advertisement and policy across WLAN, LAN and WAN for Apple applications.
+For fault tolerance, Cisco wireless controllers support AP and client stateful switchover by permitting a backup HA controller to synchronize with a main wireless controller for AP license tabulation, CAPWAP state and roaming keys, and access point CAPWAP state.
+In case the main wireless controller fails, thousands of APs and wireless clients can failover at subsecond speeds to the secondary wireless network controller.

-Cisco's Wireless Controller Module for ISR G2 Routers with UCS-E offers entry-level 802.11n and 802.11ac support for 2900 and 3900 routers used by smaller businesses and branch offices.
-This affordable and expandable solution can support from five to 200 APs and up to 6000 clients.
-(To find out concerning Progent's remote and onsite consulting services for Cisco routers, refer to Cisco router deployment and troubleshooting services.)
+Cisco's Wireless Module for ISR G2 Routers with UCS-E offers basic 802.11n and 802.11ac support for 2900 and 3900 Series routers used by smaller businesses and branch offices.
+This affordable and expandable module can support up to 200 APs and up to 6000 wireless clients.
+(For information about Progent's online and onsite consulting and troubleshooting support for Cisco routers, see Cisco router deployment and troubleshooting services.)

-Cisco 2500 Wireless Controllers are economical desktop units that simplify the provisioning and management of Wi-Fi LANs for small to medium-sized enterprises and satellite offices.
-The 2500 Series wireless network controller supports from five to 75 access points and up to 1000 wireless clients and offers sustained data rates of 1 Gbps.
+Cisco 2500 Series Wireless Controllers are value-priced desktop appliances that streamline the deployment and management of wireless LANs for small and midsize businesses and satellite offices.
+The Cisco 2500 Series wireless controller can handle from five to 75 APs and 1000 clients and can deliver sustained performance of up to 1 Gbps.

-The Cisco 5500 Series Wireless Controller is an expandable 1RU unit intended for medium-sized to large organizations and campuses and can support 500 wireless access points and 7,000 wireless clients while providing 8 Gbps performance.
-The Cisco 5760 Series Wireless Controller is a 1RU device intended for mid-to-large campuses with support for up to 1000 access points and 12,000 wireless clients and providing performance of 60 Gbps to handle high client densities and high usage of video-intensive applications.
+The Cisco 5500 Wireless Controller is a scalable 1RU unit designed for mid-to-large sized businesses and campuses and can support 500 APs and 7,000 clients while providing 8 Gbps throughput.
+The Cisco 5760 Wireless Controller is a 1RU device intended for mid-to-large campus environments with the ability to manage 1000 wireless access points and 12,000 wireless clients and delivering throughput of 60 Gbps to handle high wireless client densities and high usage of media-rich mobile applications.

-The Cisco Flex 7500 Series Wireless Controller is intended to manage massive collections of wireless branches from one datacenter, eliminating the requirement for a wireless controller at every branch.
-The 1RU Flex 7500 allows you to build a private cloud to configure, monitor, maintain, and repair up to 6000 access points and 64,000 wireless clients while handling 1 Gbps performance.
-The Cisco 8500 Series Wireless Controller is a 1RU appliance engineered to monitor and manage Wi-Fi environments for very large campuses or service providers and can be expanded to support up to 6000 APs and up to 64,000 clients while offering 10 Gbps throughput.
+The Cisco Flex 7500 Wireless Controller is designed to enable centralized management of thousands of wireless branches from a single datacenter, avoiding the costs of a Wi-Fi controller at every remote site.
+The 1RU rackmount Flex 7500 allows you to establish a private cloud to configure, monitor, manage, and troubleshoot up to 6000 wireless access points and up to 64,000 wireless clients while handling 1 Gbps throughput.
+Cisco's 8500 Wireless Controller is a 1RU rackmount device engineered to monitor and manage Wi-Fi networks for very large campuses or for service providers and can be expanded to support up to 6000 wireless points and up to 64,000 wireless clients while offering 10 Gbps performance.

 Contact Progent for Consulting Support for Cisco Wireless Controllers